 Hydrometerological hazards associated with hurricanes include coastal flooding caused by storm surge; windstorms due to extremely strong winds; riverine flooding caused by heavy rains; and, tornadoes.
-The low sea level hugging topography, over population of the near coastal zone and limited to inadequate evacuation and helter systems place southwest Florida in the danger zone for major disaster.
+The low, sea level-hugging topography, over population of the near coastal zone and limited access to inadequate evacuation and shelter systems place southwest Florida squarely in the danger zone for major disasters.

-From 1873 to 1993, Southwest Florida experienced forty-nine tropical cyclones of hurricane intensity.
+Between 1873 and 1993, Southwest Florida experienced forty-nine tropical cyclones of hurricane intensity.
 The map below shows the hurricanes that passed by and through the Region, including earlier years, going back to 1851 (Southwest Florida Regional Hurricane Evacuation Study 2005).

 Between 1994 and 2004 alone, there were 15 hurricanes and tropical storms.
-These more recent storms resulted in 16 deaths, 833 injuries, \$5.8 billion in property damage and \$300.5 million in crop damage.
+These more recent storms resulted in 16 deaths, 833 injuries, \$5.8 billion in property damage, and \$300.5 million in crop damage.